Friedman’s Curve and Failure to Progress: A Leading Cause of Unplanned Cesareans

 To stop over-diagnoses of “Failure to Progress,” the following recommendations were made:

-- Women should be given adequate time for both labor and pushing—and “adequate” time is much longer than what has traditionally been allowed in the past
+- Birthing people should be given adequate time for both labor and pushing—and “adequate” time is much longer than what has traditionally been “allowed” in the past

 - Inductions should only be labeled “failed” after at least 24 hours of Pitocin (plus water broken, if possible)—this clock should not start until after cervical ripening, if necessary, is completed

-- Birthing persons—particularly first-time mothers—with an unripe cervix should not be induced unless the induction is medically necessary
+- Birthing people—particularly those giving birth for the first time—with an unripe cervix should not be induced unless the induction is medically necessary

-If someone is diagnosed with Failure to Progress, are there any other options besides Cesarean?
+If someone is diagnosed with Failure to Progress, are there any other options beside Cesarean?

-First of all, it is important that the proper definitions for “labor arrest” are used (see the Table above).
-Evidence suggests that if a person is in normal labor (not induced), and if they are less than six cm and their labor has stalled, then this is not true “labor arrest” and they should simply receive supportive care.
+First, it is important that the proper definitions for “labor arrest” are used (see the Table 1).
+Evidence suggests that if a person is in normal labor (not induced), and if they are less than six cm when their labor has stalled, then this is not true “labor arrest” and they should simply receive supportive care.

-Supportive care may mean continued observation, Pitocin augmentation if needed, or discharge from the hospital (discharge is recommended if labor has stopped, water is intact, and mother and baby are both in good condition.)
-If first-stage labor arrest is diagnosed after the mother has reached at least six cm, medical options include breaking the water, Pitocin augmentation, and/or allowing the person to continue to labor, as long as both mother and baby are healthy (Spong et al., 2013; Shields et al., 2007).
+Supportive care may mean continued observation, Pitocin augmentation if needed, or discharge from the hospital (discharge is recommended if labor has stopped, water is intact, and birthing person and baby are both in good condition).
+If first-stage labor arrest is diagnosed after the birthing person has reached at least six cm, medical options include breaking the water, Pitocin augmentation, and/ or allowing the person to continue to labor, as long as both the birthing person and baby are healthy (Spong et al., 2013; Shields et al., 2007).
 Obviously, there will be cases of labor arrest where a Cesarean becomes necessary.

-Permission: Give women permission to move about, eat and drink when they want to, and use whatever positions they find comfortable.
+Permission: Give the laboring person permission to move about, eat and drink when they want to, and use whatever positions they find comfortable.
 Natural behaviors should not be restricted “unless there is a compelling medical need to do so and the person has made an informed choice to comply with the recommended restrictions” (p.
 182).

 People: Care providers should be supportive, nonjudgmental, and respect the birthing person’s autonomy.
-Birthing persons should feel free to express their emotions or needs “without fear of being judged or pressure to comply with staff preferences or expectations” (p.
-183)
+Birthing people should feel free to express their emotions or needs “without fear of being judged or pressure to comply with staff preferences or expectations” (p.
+183).